Will I be replaced with a design robot?

 Some of the details are great, though, like the mustache hairs and the fabric folds in the hat.
 I’m also impressed with the lighting and how it defines the three-dimensional space the face occupies.

-will Ai replace creatives?
+Will AI replace creatives?

 AI technology has come a long way since the days of computer chess and the fact that you can sit down at your computer and within 90 minutes create a small portfolio of custom illustrations is impressive.
 Image generation is not the only area of creativity where AI is making inroads, though — there is intelligent software that will help you write articles or generate content for your social media channels.